-- "1) To protect, improve or restore the quality and quantity of water in any receiving watercourse, development shall: - Conform to approved servicing plans including the Infrastructure Master Plan, the Strategic Asset Management Plan, the Wet Weather Infrastructure Master Plan, subwatershed studies or environmental management plans, approved master servicing studies and applicable local servicing studies; and
+- "1) To protect, improve or restore the quality and quantity of water in any receiving watercourse, development shall: - a) Conform to approved servicing plans including the Infrastructure Master Plan, the Strategic Asset Management Plan, the Wet Weather Infrastructure Master Plan, subwatershed studies or environmental management plans, approved master servicing studies and applicable local servicing studies; and - b) Not exceed the capacity of the existing infrastructure system. - 2) The City will require that infrastructure is durable, adaptive and resilient to the current climate and future climate, including extreme weather events. - 5) Stormwater management to support development shall be appropriate to the urban or rural context as defined by transect areas and each of the following: - a) The requirements of approved subwatershed studies, environmental management plans and master servicing study;

-- b) Not exceed the capacity of the existing infrastructure system. - 2) The City will require that infrastructure is durable, adaptive and resilient to the current climate and future climate, including extreme weather events. - 5) Stormwater management to support development shall be appropriate to the urban or rural context as defined by transect areas and each of the following: - a) The requirements of approved subwatershed studies, environmental management plans and master servicing study; - b) Other relevant Council-approved studies, such as stormwater retrofit studies; and - c) The Ottawa Sewer Design Guidelines and associated climate change considerations. - 6) As part of a complete application, all redevelopment applications will be required to: - a) Identify and mitigate the impacts of additional runoff resulting from increased imperviousness through measures such as site-specific stormwater management; and - b) Implement site, grading, building and servicing design measures to protect new development from urban flooding. - 7) As part of a complete application, new applications for a plan of subdivision or condominium must demonstrate, to the satisfaction of the City and based on requirements identified in the Infrastructure Master Plan, that a legal and sufficient outlet can be established to support the proposed development. - 8) As a condition of Site Plan Control approval or draft plan of subdivision approval, proof of legal and sufficient outlet for proposed stormwater management and drainage systems will be required and satisfied prior to the early servicing or registration, whichever comes first. - 12) As part of a complete application, new development in a future neighbourhood shall be supported by an approved master servicing study, an approved environmental management plan, and subwatershed study.
-The scope of these studies shall include all contiguous future development lands unless otherwise approved by the City. - 20) Master servicing studies shall address phasing of new infrastructure to support new development proceeding contiguous to existing urban development.
+- b) Other relevant Council-approved studies, such as stormwater retrofit studies; and - c) The Ottawa Sewer Design Guidelines and associated climate change considerations. - 6) As part of a complete application, all redevelopment applications will be required to: - a) Identify and mitigate the impacts of additional runoff resulting from increased imperviousness through measures such as site-specific stormwater management; and - b) Implement site, grading, building and servicing design measures to protect new development from urban flooding. - 7) As part of a complete application, new applications for a plan of subdivision or condominium must demonstrate, to the satisfaction of the City and based on requirements identified in the Infrastructure Master Plan, that a legal and sufficient outlet can be established to support the proposed development. - 8) As a condition of Site Plan Control approval or draft plan of subdivision approval, proof of legal and sufficient outlet for proposed stormwater management and drainage systems will be required and satisfied prior to the early servicing or registration, whichever comes first. - 12) As part of a complete application, new development in a future neighbourhood shall be supported by an approved master servicing study, an approved environmental management plan, and subwatershed study.
+The scope of these studies shall include all contiguous future development lands unless otherwise approved by the City. - 14) Unless identified in the Infrastructure Master Plan, stormwater and wastewater infrastructure to support new development (such as stormwater management systems and sewer pumping stations) will be within the settlement area. - a) Where necessary, and subject to an amendment to this plan, adjustments to the settlement boundary may be permitted to accommodate necessary infrastructure provided there would be no net increase in land within the settlement area; and - b) Under extraordinary circumstances and where settlement boundary adjustments are not possible, exceptions may be granted outside of agricultural resource areas or natural environment areas subject to Council approval of a local plan and supporting studies. - 20) Master servicing studies shall address phasing of new infrastructure to support new development proceeding contiguous to existing urban development.